Tutorial Fellow in History, St Hilda's College

 Associate Professor in Early Modern History, History Faculty

 Hannah Smith works on Britain in the period 1660 to 1760 and, in particular, the history of political culture and history of gender.
-She is currently writing a book about the British army from 1660 to 1750 and has co-edited a collection of essays on civilians and war in early modern Europe.
-She continues to pursue a research interest in the early Georgian monarchy, the subject of her first book, through work on a new edition of Lord Hervey’s Memoirs of the Reign of King George II, co-edited with Stephen Taylor.
-Her interest in gender history is reflected in a co-edited volume of essays about religion and women in Britain during the period 1660 to 1760, research on eighteenth-century aristocratic libertinism, and a project on gender and equestrianism.
+She has recently completed a book about the British army and politics from 1660 to 1750 and has co-edited a collection of essays on civilians and war in early modern Europe.
+She continues to pursue a research interest in the early Georgian monarchy, the subject of her first book, through co-editing a new edition of Lord Hervey’s Memoirs of the Reign of King George II.
+Her interest in gender history is reflected in a co-edited volume of essays about religion and women in Britain from 1660 to 1760 and research on eighteenth-century aristocratic libertinism.
+She is working on a project about gender and equestrianism, currently focusing on the development of riding schools.